 When to Ship Direct and When to Use a Middle Man

-Here’s when I recommend you to use a middle man when shipping to Amazon FBA:
+When to use a middleman when shipping to Amazon FBA:

 - It's your first time using FBA, this way you avoid making any errors resulting in your shipment being rejected and sent back to China.